Bnwokoma/rocky-pxe-kickstart-lab/walkthrough.md

 - [Sample Kickstart file (plaintext)](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/mirror-configs/ks.cfg.sample.txt)
 - [Sample Kickstart file (with hashed passwords)](https://github.com/Bnwokoma/rocky-pxe-kickstart-lab/blob/main/mirror-configs/ks.cfg.sample.hashed)

+If you are using the Kickstart file with hashed passwords, follow the command below

 ```
 openssl passwd -6
 ```

-### Create the kickstart file, then copy and paste contents from mirror-configs/ks.cfg.sample
+### Create the kickstart file, using sample from one of the options above

 ```
 sudo vim /var/www/html/ks.cfg